 Traveler information: Depending on your starting point, check the status of Highways 50, 88, 89, 395, 580, and Interstate 80.

-The Nevada Department of Transportation is enacting a change on certain Tahoe-area highways which will now require any vehicle traveling without tire chains during winter chain restrictions to be four-wheel or all-wheel drive with snow tires.
+The Nevada Department of Transportation enacted a change on certain Tahoe-area highways in 2018 which will now require any vehicle traveling without tire chains during winter chain restrictions to be four-wheel or all-wheel drive with snow tires.

 All vehicle types with chain or snow tires were previously allowed during chain requirements.
 Under the new requirement, only four-wheel or all-wheel vehicles with snow tires and all vehicles with approved tire chains will be allowed when chain requirements are in place on the following state roads: